WorldWindEarth/WorldWindEarth.github.io/content/explorer/user/location.md

 The __Location Widget__ is more than a simple compass.
 It displays spatial data centric to the position of the crosshairs.

-{{< figure src="/images/LocationWidget.png" title="Location Widget" >}}
+{{< figure src="/images/LocationWidget.png" title="Location Widget"
-The figure above shows Location Widget displaying coordinates, aspect, slope and solar azimuth.
+caption="The figure above shows Location Widget displaying coordinates, aspect, slope and solar azimuth.">}}

 ### Location
 - The latitude, longitude, ground elevation and percent of slope are displayed for the point under the crosshairs.